yfann/TechGuidence/books/networking&k8s/k8s-networking.md

 + search path
     + <service>.default.svc.cluster.local->svc.cluster.local->cluster.local->The host search path(pod DNS policy/CoreDNS policy)
     + autopath

+## services

++ endpoint
+    + pod discovery

++ Nodeport
+    + node间会路由
+    + 缺点
+        + port可能被占用
+        + 需要手动填写node IP

++ ClusterIP
+    + virtual IP
+    + internal load balancer(kube-proxy)
+        + a single IP to pods
+    + `service-cluster-ip-range`
+        + CIDR
+    + process
+        + View the VETH pair and match with the pod.
+        + View the network namespace and match with the pod.
+        + Verify the PIDs on the node and match the pods.
+        + Match services with iptables rules.

++ Headless
+    + `.spec.clusterIP: "None"`
+    + the service does not support any load balancing functionality.
+    + provisions an Endpoints object and points the service DNS record at all pods that are selected and ready.
+    + DNS query时会返回所有的对应的Pod IP，而不是像Cluster IP一样只返回一个cluster IP
+    + 使用场景
+        + clustered databases
+        + client端决定调用哪个pod
+        + The “correct” way to use a headless service is to query the service’s A/AAAA DNS record and use that data in a server-side or client-side load balancer.
+        + 自己不带loadbalance,只返回pod ip由外部来做loadbalance

++ ExternalName Service
+    + use DNS name instead of selector
+    + return a CNAME
+    + map a service to DNS name
+    + usage
+        + migrations of services external to the cluster

++ LoadBalancer
+    + exposing TCP or UDP services to the outside world
+    + nodeport + loadbalancer(L4)(cloud provider)
+    + traffic->load balancer externalIP(port)->load balancer clusterIP->container port(targetPort)

+## ingress

++ L7 (HTTP) load balancer

++ ingress controller(manage ingress pods)
+    + external load balancer controller
+    + internal load balancer controller

++ rules

++ cert-manager

++ multiple ingress controllers
+    + `IngressClass`

+## Service Mesh
++ an API-driven infrastructure layer for handling service-to-service communication

++ functionality
+    + Service Discovery
+        + instead of DNS for service discovery
+    + Load balancing
+    + communication resiliency
+    + Security
+    + Observability

++ traffic is encrypted with Mutual TLS(mTLS)

++ service mesh
+    + Istio
+    + Consul
+    + AWS App Mesh
+    + Linkerd

 ## tips

 + 外网---->node(network interface)-->bridge---->pod(virtual network inteface)